-Since the start of construction, the responsibility of those involved in construction has been written into legal texts.
-One of the first codes of law which was published in -1 750 BC, the Code of Hammurabi already informs the responsibilities of an “architect”.
+Since building first began, the liability of those involved in it has been written into legal texts.
+One of the first codes of law was published in 1750 B.C.
+Even back then, Hammurabi’s Code referred to the liabilities of an “architect”.

 In 2019, all construction companies must have an insurance policy, but beware; it is your responsibility as a client to check them.
 You can call on the services of a Project Management team to help you with this.

 Methods Studio architects and builders are committed to having and offering

 Construction insurance takes several forms to provide maximum protection against damage that may occur during and after work on a new construction or a renovation project.